indigo-astronomy/indigo/indigo_drivers/ccd_qhy/README.md

 All QHY cameras and filter wheels plugged in to the camera.

-This driver supports hot-plug (multiple devices).
+This driver doesn't supports hot-plug.
+All devices should be connected at driver initialisation.

 ## Supported platforms